alessandro-lima/Qos-flux/README.md

 - Iproute2 (tc command)

-- Linux kernel with support for HFSC and fq_codel schedulers (3.6 should work, but use 3.12 or later for better performance).
+- Linux kernel with support for HFSC and FQ_Codel schedulers (3.6 should work, but use 3.12 or later for better performance).

 - Mininet Network Emulator